Pikes Peak Athletics Swim Lessons

 We ask that all parents be there to make sure their child gets into the water for their class and is there to get them when the class is over.
 As soon as the class is over, responsibility of the child transfers back to the parent.
 At The Country Club of Colorado and at The Club at Flying Horse, if the child wants to swim after their lesson, they need to get out of the water and ask you before reentering the water (members only).

-- 7. What happens if there is inclement weather, ie lightning or storm?
+- 7. What happens if there is inclement weather, ie lightning or snow?

 All lessons will move to Pikes Peak Athletics Training Center at the same time scheduled unless otherwise advised.
 PPATC provides a 10 lane x 25 yard lap pool as well as warm-water teaching pool at 90 degrees.